VanDung-dev/hierarchical-blockchain/DEV_GUIDE.md

 ## Running Tests

-> **WARNING**: Running all tests (nearly 360 tests) simultaneously may cause failures due to resource constraints.
+> **WARNING**: Running all tests simultaneously may cause failures due to resource constraints.
 It is recommended to run tests per test file instead of grouping them by directories to ensure more accurate and reliable results.

 - To run all unit tests: